-Nature-based solutions are actions to protect, sustainably manage, and restore natural or modified ecosystems, that address societal challenges effectively and adaptively, while simultaneously providing human well-being and biodiversity benefits.
+Nature-positive solutions are actions to protect, sustainably manage, and restore natural or modified ecosystems, that address societal challenges effectively and adaptively, while simultaneously providing human well-being and biodiversity benefits.
 Strategies include: preventing conversion and degradation of natural habitats such as forests, grasslands, scrublands and wetlands; conserving and restoring coastal wetlands such as saltmarshes, seagrass meadows and mangrove forests; supporting Indigenous communities who are key custodians of land and sea; improving forestry and agriculture practices.
-Nature-based solutions can provide up to 30% percent of the action needed by 2030 to keep global temperature rise below 2°C—a critical complement to other climate solutions that focus on electricity and heat production, transportation, and industry.
+Nature-positive solutions can provide up to 30% percent of the action needed by 2030 to keep global temperature rise below 2°C—a critical complement to other climate solutions that focus on electricity and heat production, transportation, and industry.

 KEY WCS CLIMATE CRISIS STRATEGIES